-6.4.1 Any jurisdiction has to establish how to make measurements that could be used in court or to decide upon infringements on the rights of various bodies.
+- 5.4.1 Any jurisdiction has to establish how to make measurements that could be used in court or to decide upon infringements on the rights of various bodies.
 The total measurement process should be captured here, not only the measuring instrument itself.
-This can be viewed as an extension of metrological expertise.
-Technical competence of those bodies making official measurements can be demonstrated by accreditation or by assessment on the part of the metrology authorities.
-Though this field is normally regulated separately by various government departments, it could usefully be included in metrological legislation.

-6.4.2 It was mentioned above that the system of metrological control for measuring instruments in service often rests on mandatory subsequent (periodic) verification.
-It is essential here to define the appropriate reverification periods for regulated measuring instruments.
+It can be viewed as an extension of metrological expertise.
+Technical competence of those bodies making official measurements can be demonstrated by accreditation or an assessment on the part of metrology authorities.
+Though this field is normally regulated separately by various Government departments, it could usefully be included in metrological legislation. - 5.4.2 It has been mentioned above that the system of metrological control for measuring instruments in service often rests on mandatory subsequent (periodic) verification.
+It is essential here to define the reverification periods for measuring instruments regulated as appropriate.
 This is normally not based on any long-term tests; instead, one relies on past experience and advice from abroad.
-Furthermore, nearly all the stakeholders (naturally, with the exception of repairers) prefer longer periods to shorter ones, and may lobby hard to obtain them.
-There is a growing demand to verify the validity of these periods, and also to make metrological legislation more watertight in response to a higher rate of disputes (see 6.4.1).
-To collect such information is relatively easy in jurisdictions when metrological tests are carried out on instruments as delivered from the field for subsequent verification prior to any repair.
-As pressure to reduce verification fees increases, as a result these tests can be dropped from the system altogether.
-In such cases legal metrology authorities should occasionally launch publicly financed projects on the basis of risk assessment, to review and verify the validity of reverification periods.
-By way of such projects the performance of the necessary tests and collection of data are facilitated.
-An example of such a project aimed at water meters resulting in some surprising conclusions is given in Annex 2.
+Furthermore, nearly all the stakeholders prefer longer periods to shorter ones, and may lobby hard to obtain them.
+There is a growing demand to verify the validity of these periods, and also to make metrological legislation more watertight in response to a higher rate of disputes (see 5.4.1).
+To collect such information is relatively easy in jurisdictions when metrological tests are made on instruments as delivered from the field for subsequent verification prior to any repair.
+As the pressure to reduce verification fees is mounting these tests can be dropped from the system - as mentioned above, there might be a high involvement of private bodies in making subsequent verifications.
+In such cases legal metrology authorities should occasionally launch publicly-financed projects, on the basis of risk assessment, to review and verify the validity of reverification periods.
+By way of such projects the performance of necessary tests and collection of data are facilitated.
+An example of such a project aimed at watermeters resulting in some surprising conclusions is given in Annex 2. - 6.
+CONCLUSIONS